Portuguese in Luxembourg

 Portuguese Luxembourgers (Portugisen zu Lëtzebuerg or lëtzebuerger Portugisen; portugueses no Luxemburgo), also known as Luso-Luxembourgers (luso-luxemburgueses or lusoburgueses), are citizens or residents of Luxembourg whose ethnic origins lie in Portugal, including both Portuguese-born citizens with Luxembourg citizenship and Luxembourg-born citizens of Portuguese ancestry or citizenship.

 Although estimates of the total Portuguese Luxembourg population vary, on 1 January 2023 there were 92,101 foreign people residing in Luxembourg and holding Portuguese nationality.
-Six years earlier, in 2017, there were 96,779 foreigners holding Portuguese citizenship in Luxembourg.
+Six years earlier, in 2017, 96,779 foreigners were holding Portuguese citizenship in Luxembourg.
 Although their number seems to have decreased by 4,678 people in 6 years, it is important to remember that 7,337 Portuguese citizens acquired the nationality of their host country in the same period.
 These figures, in fact, exclude many people of Portuguese ancestry or naturalized Luxembourg citizens.

-Dealing with foreigners only, foreigners holding Portuguese citizenship constitute 14.5% of the population of Luxembourg, making them the largest group of foreigner citizens living in the country.
+Dealing with foreigners only, foreigners holding Portuguese citizenship constitute 14.5% of the population of Luxembourg, making them the largest group of foreign citizens living in the country.

-On the other hand, if taking into account the statistics given by the Portuguese embassy in the country, there are 142,016 registered Portuguese citizens.
-They thus make up 22.9% of the population of the country and they are, by far, the second most important community in Luxembourg after native Luxembourgers only.
+On the other hand, according to statistics from the Portuguese embassy the country, there are 142,016 registered Portuguese citizens.
+They thus make up 22.9% of the population of the country, and they are, by far, the second-largest ethnicity in Luxembourg only behind native Luxembourgers.